msbevers/hashGenerator/README.md

 Below is a list of Manual Tests that I was able to come up with initially.
 With more time, I would flesh these out more.
 I have written up a Test Case (Test Procedure) for number 16 below as a representative example of what I think is needed in a test procedure that has been run..
 I assumed that you are looking for formatand functionality and that you were not so interested in my writing up test procedures for all of the below on the list.

-In create test casesm I normally would include example screenshots, example screen output, any test scripts, or commands needed in order to make the test procedure easier to run.
+In creation of test cases I normally would include example screenshots, example screen output, any test scripts, or commands needed in order to make the test procedure easier to run.
 In the event that the binary is not yet avaialble, I would work with development or make some assumptions and point the test engineer in the right direction.

 A completed test procedure (executed) would normally include screenshots of actual results where applicable, screen output, test log or trace output,  etc with my recorded test results and a clear indication of PASS vs. FAIL and in the event of a failure, the BugID associated with the failure.